Retail Apps Are Outperforming Mobile Sites and 4 More CX Stories You Should Read

 As more customers start instinctively switching between different channels across their customer journey, the importance of offering a simplified and seamless omni-channel experience continues to grow (more on that later).

-The Adobe Summit is regarded as one of the foremost conferences in the CX professionals’ and Digital Marketers’ calendars (and included in our list of “must-attend” CX conferences in 2018).
+The Adobe Summit is regarded as one of the foremost conferences in the CX professionals’ and Digital Marketers’ calendars (and is typically included in our annual list of "must-attend" Customer Experience conferences).
 This year included two keynotes centered around two themes, 'Make Experience Your Business' and 'Experience Maker All-Stars', and featured CX thought-leaders across a wide range of industries sharing their wisdom on how to offer a superior CX that stands out from the crowd.

 Some of the standout moments from these keynotes included: